 In other areas, the community foundation did not want geographic funds within the greater service area, and actively resisted their formation.
 For CMF these situations created a dilemma.
 Should technical assistance be offered to the smaller community?
 Should the Kellogg challenge grant be offered?
 Should the smaller community be assisted in order to qualify their gifts for the tax credit?
 Would their current, and larger, community foundation members be angry with CMF for helping?
 The principle that trumped all other arguments in these situations of conflict was the money belonged to the donor and it was up to the donor to decide how, where, and what they wanted to support.
 If a group of donors wanted to set up a community foundation for their community – CMF would help.

 Establishing and managing a private foundation can be a time consuming and difficult task.
-In some situations, a family would come to the Council of Michigan Foundations (CMF) to talk about their interest in starting a small family (private) foundation.
+In some situations, a family would come to CMF to talk about their interest in starting a small family (private) foundation.